gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 - Where are other assets stored?

 Given those questions, we can go hunting for plenty of vulnerabilities without any scanning tools.
 What turns up?

+In summary, every possible page deserved a review of its visible source code.
+What inputs were there?
+What files were called as a part of making the website page possible?
+Following these ideas also led us into a credit card validation routine in Javascript that might offer some opportunities later.

 ## Tickmark 1 equals 1
 ![sqli error from one equals one]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-210740_1366x768_scrot.png)